-This SA has identified that the urban extension option could represent a reasonable compromise if of a sufficient scale and carefully integrated with the existing urban edge, both physically and in terms of service provision.
-The precise physical disposition of such development would need to be explored in greater detail (exploring the capacity of road systems and services, for example), but in principle, the objectives of sustainability are probably better achieved through a single development which provides a critical mass for the provision of services and green infrastructure, for example, which would promote a relatively high degree of self-containment.
-The approach is not without potential risks which would need to be mitigated, including anticipating issues regarding cross-commuting to and from employment areas, and the long-term integration of any extension into the existing urban fabric and adjoining rural area.
+This SA has explored three options available to Birmingham City Council to deliver development land associated with projected growth to 2031.
+In the context of the physical constraints of the City these are limited with the only realistic solution being to deliver a sustainable urban extension (or combinations thereof) on part of the remaining greenfield land within the City boundary.
+This SA has identified that the urban extension option represents a reasonable solution if of a sufficient scale and carefully integrated with the existing urban edge, both physically and in terms of service provision.
+The precise physical disposition of such development would need to be explored in greater detail (exploring the capacity of road systems and services, for example), but in principle, the objectives of sustainability are better achieved through development which provides a critical mass for the provision of services and green infrastructure, for example, which would promote a relatively high degree of self-containment.
+The approach is not without potential issues which would need to be mitigated, including anticipating issues regarding cross-commuting to and from employment areas, and the long-term integration of any extension into the existing urban fabric and adjoining rural area.